Ankle replacement surgery

 What is ankle replacement surgery?

-An ankle replacement is an alternative to ankle fusion for the surgical treatment of osteoarthritis of the ankle.
+Ankle replacement surgery is an alternative to ankle fusion for the surgical treatment of osteoarthritis of the ankle.
 The aim of an ankle replacement is to improve pain whilst maintaining some ankle movement.

 Ankle replacement surgery is carried out under general anaesthetic, and you will require at least one night in hospital.
 You would normally be admitted on the day of surgery.
 You will not be able to eat for eight hours prior to surgery although you will be able to drink small amounts of water up to four hours before.